-7.2.2 Stratify land
+3 7.2.2 Stratify land

-It is a key recommendation to stratify land by land-use category.
-Following guidance in Section 6.1.1, Step 3, users should have identified the affected land categories where changes in land use and forest management are expected to occur under the policy scenario.
-At a high level, the possible affected land categories are:
+- 4 It is a key recommendation to stratify land by land-use category.
+Following the method in Section 6.1.1, - 5 Step 3, users should have identified the affected land categories where changes in land use and forest

-- Forest land converted to non-forest land

-- · Forest land remaining forest land

-- Non- forest land converted to forest land

-For each of the land categories in the GHG assessment boundary, further divide them into subcategories by climate information, forest types and forest management.
-Where available, country level stratification of forest type and biomass values from the country's national GHG inventory should be used.

-The IPCC 2006 GL provide a land categorisation for forests that is compatible with Tier 1 estimation methods.
-To use the IPCC categorisation, identify the ecological zones and forest management types that correspond to the forest land in that category.
-Ecological zones are areas with relatively homogeneous vegetation.
-The IPCC defines ecological zones based on climate domain and climate region; where climate domain is an area of relatively homogeneous temperature, and climate region is an area with a relatively similar climate in terms of both moisture and temperature.
-Some ecological zones are, for example: tropical rain forest, subtropical humid forest, temperate oceanic forest and boreal coniferous forest.
-IPCC definitions of ecological zones according to climate domain and climate region are provided in Table 4.1 of the IPCC 2006 GL, Volume 4, Chapter 4.

-Within each ecological zone, further define subcategories of forest land in terms of how the forests are managed.
+- 1 management are expected to occur under the policy scenario.
+At a high level, the possible affected land categories are: - Forest land converted to non-forest land - Forest land remaining forest land - Non- forest land converted to forest land - 6 For each of the land categories in the GHG assessment boundary, further divide them into subcategories - 7 by climate information, forest types and forest management.
+Where available, country level stratification - 8 of forest type and biomass values from the country's national GHG inventory should be used. - 9 The IPCC 2006 GL provide a land categorization for forests that is compatible with Tier 1 estimation - methods.
+To use the IPCC categorization, identify the ecological zones and forest management types - 11 that correspond to the forest land in that category.
+Ecological zones are areas with relatively - 12 homogeneous vegetation.
+The IPCC defines ecological zones based on climate domain and climate - region; where climate domain is an area of relatively homogeneous temperature, and climate region is an - area with a relatively similar climate in terms of both moisture and temperature.
+Some ecological zones - 15 are, for example: tropical rain forest, subtropical humid forest, temperate oceanic forest and boreal - 16 coniferous forest.
+IPCC definitions of ecological zones according to climate domain and climate region - are provided in Table 4.1 of the IPCC 2006 GL, Volume 4, Chapter 4. - Within each ecological zone, further define subcategories of forest land in terms of how the forests are - managed.
 The IPCC provides two categories for this: natural and plantation forest.
-Natural forests are generally naturally re-growing stands with reduced or minimum human intervention.
-Plantation forests are intensively managed (including planted, managed, harvested and replanted).
-The IPCC provides Tier 1 estimated biomass values for natural and plantation forests for all ecological zones (Table 4.12 of the IPCC 2006 GL, Volume 4, Chapter 4).
-Use the IPCC biomass values and information about forest management and forest biomass in your country to develop criteria for classifying forests into natural and plantation and document the criteria you have used.

-The subcategories outlined above (i.e., ecological zone and management type), are recommended because they are compatible with using IPCC Tier 1 emission factors for estimating the carbon in forest biomass.
-The land categorisation can be done differently where Tier 2 emission factors are available or a derived Tier 2 estimate of CO2 emissions/removals for each land category can be calculated.
-Where the policy aims to reduce forest degradation, higher approaches and tiers should be used to capture changes.
-Higher approach and tier methods require more data, but can yield a more accurate GHG impacts assessment.
-Users should consider the objectives of the policy when selecting which method to use.
+Natural forests are - 20 generally naturally re-growing stands with reduced or minimum human intervention.
+Plantation forests are - 21 intensively managed (including planted, managed, harvested and replanted).
+The IPCC provides Tier 1 - 22 estimated biomass values for natural and plantation forests for all ecological zones (Table 4.12 of the - 23 IPCC 2006 GL, Volume 4, Chapter 4).
+Use the IPCC biomass values and information about forest - 24 management and forest biomass in your country to develop criteria for classifying forests into natural and - 25 plantation and document the criteria you have used. - 26 The subcategories outlined above (i.e., ecological zone and management type), are recommended - 27 because they are compatible with using IPCC Tier 1 emission factors for estimating the carbon in forest - 28 biomass.
+The land categorization can be done differently where Tier 2 emission factors are available or a - 29 derived Tier 2 estimate of CO2 emissions/removals for each land category can be calculated.
+Where the - 30 policy aims to reduce forest degradation, higher approaches and tiers should be used to capture - 31 changes.
+Higher approach and tier methods require more data, but can yield a more accurate GHG - 32 impacts assessment.
+Users should consider the objectives of the policy when selecting which method to - 33 use.